There’s no question: Voice search has become the mainstream.

 Regardless of your opinion on pineapple pizza (Team🍍 here!), you’ve got to respect Domino’s for their incredible innovation and use of technology to drive sales in the most unexpected omnichannel way possible.

-Since 2014, Domino’s has enabled voice technology to make ordering pizza and tracking your delivery as easy as possible via mobile device or smart speaker.
+Since 2014, Domino’s has enabled voice technology to make ordering pizza and tracking your delivery as easy as possible via mobile devices or smart speakers.
 But honestly, that’s just the tip of the iceberg.

 The Inside Scoop: Domino’s is #goals